fabiocozzolino/fabiocozzolino.github.io/_posts/2020-10-24-how-request-new-jwt-token-with-httpclient-and-polly.md

 # How to use Polly
 Polly, as declared in the official repository, is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
 This means that you can define your own policy to invoke a service.

-In our scenario, we are going to use Polly to handle the 401 Unauthorized error and request a new token.
-When you make a HTTP request versus a protected REST API,
+In our scenario, the idea is to use Polly to handle the 401 Unauthorized error and request a new token.
+First of all, we'll create a new Policy

 ``` csharp
 var client = new HttpClient()